What is a multi-academy trust?

 Why BDMAT rather than another Multi-Academy Trust?

-Birmingham Diocesan Academies Trust (BDMAT) is a West Midlands based multi-academy trust committed to providing high quality education for all the pupils in its schools.
+Birmingham Diocesan Multi-Academy Trust (BDMAT) is a West Midlands based multi-academy trust committed to providing high quality education for all the pupils in its schools.
 We are guided by our Christian mission and aim to ensure that our pupils and staff enjoy ‘life in all its fullness’ (John 10:10).
 Our purpose of ensuring high quality education is delivered through shared best practice across our family of schools; combined with support from our central team.